 The current electrified DART network is 50km long, extending from Malahide / Howth to Bray / Greystones, and the DART+ Programme seeks to increase the network to 150km.
 The DART+ Programme is required to facilitate increased train capacity to meet current and future demands which will be achieved through a modernisation of the existing railway corridors.
-This modernisation includes the electrification, resignalling and certain interventions to remove constraints across the four main rail corridors within the Greater Dublin Area, as per below:
+This modernisation includes the electrification, re-signalling and certain interventions to remove constraints across the four main rail corridors within the Greater Dublin Area, as per below:

-- DART+ South West (this Project) circa 16km between Hazelhatch & Celbridge Station to Heuston Station and also circa 4km between Heuston Station to Glasnevin, via the Phoenix Park Tunnel Branch Line. - DART+ West circa 40km from Maynooth & M3 Parkway Stations to the City Centre. - DART+ Coastal North circa 50km from Drogheda to the City Centre. - DART+ Coastal South circa 30km from Greystones to the City Centre. - DART+ Fleet purchase of new electrified fleet to serve new and existing routes.
+- DART+ South West (this Project) circa 16km between Hazelhatch & Celbridge Station to Heuston Station and also circa 4km between Heuston Station and Glasnevin Junction, via the Phoenix Park Tunnel Branch Line. - DART+ West circa 40km from Maynooth & M3 Parkway Stations to the City Centre. - DART+ Coastal North circa 50km from Drogheda to the City Centre. - DART+ Coastal South circa 30km from Greystones to the City Centre.

+The DART+ Programme also includes the purchase of new electrified fleet to serve new and existing routes.

-The DART+ Programme is a key element to the national public transportation network as it will provide a highcapacity transit system for the Greater Dublin Area and better connectivity to outer regional cities and towns.
+The DART+ Programme is a key element to the national public transportation network as it will provide a high-capacity transit system for the Greater Dublin Area and better connectivity to outer regional cities and towns.
 This will benefit all public transport users.